Last updated on: June 25, 2018 By Ethan Green

-It takes 20-30 minutes on average to fall asleep, so if you find yourself awake after that time, it’s better to get up for a while, then try to sleep again a bit later.
+It takes 20 to 30 minutes on average to fall asleep.
+So if you find yourself awake after that time, it’s better to get up for a while, then try to sleep again a bit later.
 During that time, you could repeat part of the bedtime routine coming up next.

 4) Have a relaxing bedtime routine

-Taking some time before bed to regularly do something calming can mark an end to a busy day and help you unwind and sleep.
+Taking some time before bed to regularly do something calming can help you unwind.
 This is another key point so there’s an extended article about it: